propalparolnapervom/OVERALL/Errors_base/ERRORS.md

 **When**

+AWS

-AWS: Making Domain->S3 mapping in AWS Route53 service.
+Making Domain->S3 mapping in AWS Route53 service.

 **What**